 The Spider Mastermind and the Arachnotrons from Doom and Doom II

-Also, the Terachnoids from Ratchet And Clank Future A Crack In Time ...
+Also, the Terachnoids from Ratchet & Clank Future: A Crack In Time ...
 Who actually have multiple brains.
 They've been voted smartest race in the universe for 3,000 years, and weakest race for 4,000 years.

-The Nihilanth from the first Half-Life.
+The Nihilanth from Half-Life.
 There are also similar enemies called Alien Controllers.

 Immediately subverted though: whatever that organ is, it's probably not where they keep their brains, given what they proceed to do with their heads.